Latest Visits

 The 65km-stretch of the Middle Rhine Valley, with its castles, historic towns and vineyards, graphically illustrates the long history of human involvement with a dramatic and varied natural landscape.
 It is intimately associated with history and legend and for centuries has exercised a powerful influence on writers, artists and composers.

-The settlement's original name was Bingium, a Celtic word that may have meant "hole in the rock", a description of the shoal behind the Mäuseturm, known as the Binger Loch.
+The settlement's original name was Bingium, a Celtic word that may have meant "hole in the rock", a description of the shoal behind the Mouse Tower (German: Mäuseturm), known as the Binger Loch.
 Bingen was the starting point for the Via Ausonia, a Roman military road that linked the town with Trier.
-Bingen is well known for, among other things, the story about the Mouse Tower, in which the Bishop of Hatto I of Mainz was allegedly eaten by mice.
+Bingen is well known for, among other things, the legend about the Mouse Tower, in which Hatto II, the Archbishop of Mainz, was allegedly eaten by mice.
+Since the 19th century, the legend has increasingly been attributed to Hatto I, a predecessor of Hatto II.
 Saint Hildegard von Bingen, an important polymath, abbess, mystic and musician, one of the most influential medieval composers and one of the earliest Western composers whose music is widely preserved and performed, was born 40 km away from Bingen, in Bermersheim vor der Höhe.
-Bingen am Rhein was also the birthplace of the celebrated poet Stefan George, along with many other influential figures.
+A new museum on the riverside is largely devoted to her and the romance of the Rhine Gorge.
+Bingen am Rhein was also the birthplace of the poet Stefan George, along with many other influential figures.

 The gorge produces its own microclimate and has acted as a corridor for species not otherwise found in the region.
 Its slopes have long been terraced for agriculture, in particular viticulture which has good conditions on south-facing slopes.
 Most of the vineyards belong to the wine region Mittelrhein, but the southernmost parts of the Rhine Gorge fall in Rheingau and Nahe.